Kissaki/rest2go/README.md

 	OPTIONS /resource/ => Options(http.ResponseWriter, id string)
 	OPTIONS /resource/id => Options(http.ResponseWriter, id string)

+If you want to add a permission/accessibility-check to the resource, implement

+	HasAccess(*http.Request) (bool, os.Error)

 The server will then route HTTP requests to the appropriate method call.

 The snips example provides a full example of both a client and server.